AI Archimedes, Newton, and Einstein Compared: Titans of Physics

 Albert Einstein’s letter to President Franklin D. Roosevelt on August 2, 1939, marked a pivotal historical moment.
 In this letter, Einstein warned Roosevelt of the potential for Germany to develop an atomic bomb, urging him to take action to secure the necessary resources for the United States to pursue its own nuclear weapons program.

-Einstein, a renowned physicist, and Nobel Prize laureate, had become aware of the German government’s interest in nuclear physics and its potential to harness its power for destructive purposes.
+Einstein, a renowned physicist and Nobel Prize laureate had become aware of the German government’s interest in nuclear physics and its potential to harness its power for destructive purposes.
 He recognized the immense threat posed by an atomic bomb and felt compelled to alert the American government.

 In his letter, Einstein emphasized the situation’s urgency, stating, “The element uranium may be turned into a new and important energy source in the immediate future.
 Certain aspects of this discovery lead to the conclusion that nuclear chain reactions can be controlled, which would liberate enormous amounts of energy.”